 In 1932 Antonio Rodríguez Lesende, becomes his first stable singer.

 A few years later and for reasons not well cleari ( one of the businessmen want him to play without the dark glasses, he wear due to injury, and he refused. ndt ), comes off his orchestra to go to Rosario, city of the Santa Fe's province, where he joined a small group with the bandoneon Juan Cambareri.
-Meanwhile the Sextet continued to play without Di Sarli using his name. subsequently, because of theshow inthe Cofiteria Novelty, will become Orquesta Novel.
-In 1935 it is invited by his friends meet the Group to replace the pianist Ricardo Canataro that was sick.
+Meanwhile the Sextet continued to play without Di Sarli using his name.
+Subsequently, because of theshow inla Cofiteria Novelty, will become Orquesta Novel.
+In 1935 comes invited by his friends meet the Group to replace the pianist Ricardo Canataro that was sick.

 Only towards the end of 1938 He began to organize his orchestra again which will debut at Radio El Mundo in January 1939, with: piano and director Carlos Di Sarli; violins: Roberto Guisado, Angel Goicoechea and Adolfo Pérez; the bandoneon: Roberto Gianitelli, Domingo Sánchez e Roberto Mititieri; and Domingo Camacho on bass; the singer was Ignacio Murillo, replaced then gives Roberto Rufino.

 The December 11 1939 back to Victor recording studios, with the tangos “Corazón”, performed by Roberto Rufino and “Retirao”.

 It's his time of glory; the duo Di Sarli-Rufino constitutes a golden page of the tango.
 Amazing’the interpretation of “Tristeza marina”.
 Later singers Carlos Acuña, for a very short time, replaced by; Alberto Podestà, Jorge Durán e Oscar Serpa.